Metal detector: Industrial metal detectors

 pioneered the use and development of the first industrial metal detector.
 Mars Incorporated was one of the first customers of Goring Kerr using their Metlokate metal detector to inspect Mars bars.

-The basic principle of operation for the common industrial metal detector is based on a 3 coil design.
+The basic principle of operation for the common industrial metal detector is based on a 3-coil design.
 This design utilizes an AM (amplitude modulated) transmitting coil and two receiving coils one on either side of the transmitter.
 The design and physical configuration of the receiving coils are instrumental in the ability to detect very small metal contaminates of 1 mm or smaller.
 Today modern metal detectors continue to utilize this configuration for the detection of tramp metal.

 The coil configuration is such that it creates an opening whereby the product (food, plastics, pharmaceuticals, etc.) passes through the coils.
-This opening or aperture allows the product to enter and exit through the three coil system producing an equal but mirrored signal on the two receiving coils.
+This opening or aperture allows the product to enter and exit through the three-coil system, producing an equal but mirrored signal on the two receiving coils.
 The resulting signals are summed together effectively nullifying each other.
 Fortress Technology innovated a new feature, that allows the coil structure of their BSH Model to ignore the effects of vibration, even when inspecting conductive products.

 When a metal contaminant is introduced into the product an unequal disturbance is created.
-This then creates a very small electronic signal.
+That creates a very small electronic signal.
 After suitable amplification a mechanical device mounted to the conveyor system is signaled to remove the contaminated product from the production line.
 This process is completely automated and allows manufacturing to operate uninterrupted.